NREL/OpenStudio-user-documentation/docs/tutorials/utility_rate_tariffs.md

 *Above: Screenshot of Time and Date Dependant Tariff measure inputs.*

 ## Custom Tariff Solutions
 If none of these tariff examples meet your needs we have created a generic tariff measure.
 You can save your own IDF snippets into the "resources" directory for this measure.
 Each file should have one UtilityCost:Tariff object, and any associated objects that refer to it such as UtilityCost:Charge:Simple or Schedule:Compact.
-The Measure will create a user argument for each type of meter referred to by UtilityCost:Charge:Simple objects in the directory.
+The Measure will create a user argument for each type of meter referred to by UtilityCost:Tariff objects in the directory.
 You can then choose one tariff object to be imported for each meter.
 It has been pre-loaded with a number of examples from the [EnergyPlus Input/Output Reference](http://nrel.github.io/EnergyPlus/InputOutputReference/03-Economics/#utilitycosttariff-examples)

 ![Generic Tariff measure inputs](img/tariffs/tariffs_generic.png)